Fritzchips/Fritzchips/ReadMe.md

 - 🌅 I'm currently working as a Software Developer

-- 👨‍🎓 I'm currently learning Job Hunt Interviews, Data-Structures and Algorithms

 - 🤝 I'm looking to connect with other developers and build my network

 - 💡 I'm interested in learning new frameworks and programming languages

-- 🌈 I'm interested in learning game design
+- 🌈 I'm currently learning Game Development as a hobby

 ## Skills ⭐